Key takeaway

 The revised mandate reintroduces advance notification requirements for nanomaterials in cosmetics.
 Companies must now notify authorities prior to placing such products on the market, rather than six months in advance.

-Environmental Oversight for Fertilising Products
+Environmental Oversight For Fertilising Products

 Changes to the 2019 fertilising products regulation address risks posed by emerging micro-organisms.
 Micro-organisms used in products exceeding 10 tonnes annually must be registered.